monoscope-tech/apitoolkit-landing/blog/custom-api-monitoring-solutions-for-developers-and-startups/index.md

 Every custom api monitoring solution must have lets you track exactly the API health indicators that matter to your business, not just generic metrics.
 It should be able to let you dive deeper into response times, error rates, traffic patterns, and even custom performance metrics tailored to your unique API functionalities.

-This is why at APItoolkit we track the exact API metrics that matter most to your business.
+This is why at monoscope we track the exact API metrics that matter most to your business.
 With our flexible SDKs, we seamlessly integrate with your backend to capture specific performance data unique to your APIs.
 Monitor response times, error rates, traffic patterns, and custom metrics tailored to your functionalities.
 Gain deeper insights into the health and behavior of your APIs from the inside out.

 **2. Customizable Alerting**